forem/forem-browser-extension/README.md

 ## [👉 How to install Chrome extensions from GitHub](https://dev.to/ben/how-to-install-chrome-extensions-manually-from-github-1612)

+Installation is just a few clicks.
+Follow the guide to get started.

 ## About this extension

 This is a fairly functional work-in-progress.
 Let's try to keep it clean and functionally minimal as we evolve it.